StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 # Instructions for one click deployment to Heroku
 - Create a Heroku account (if you don't have an account)- you do not need to connect a credit card to your account to enable initial deployment.
 For more questions on Heroku and what it does, please visit [here](https://www.heroku.com/what)
-- Fill out environment variables in form --> instructions about that below
 - The form you fill out in Heroku have a lot of values.
-These are configuration values.
+These are configuration values (also known as environment variables).
 Each value is essentially a setting.
 Some are necessary for deployment and others customize the experience in your instance of Spoke.
 For more questions about configuration values in this application visit: [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/REFERENCE-environment_variables.md).
 For more questions in general about configuration variables in Heroku, visit [here](https://devcenter.heroku.com/articles/config-vars)
 - Do not start any of the processes/dynos besides `web` (see below for non-Twilio uses)
 - The default setup is a free tier for processing and the database.
 See below for scaling and production requirements